-There’s something magical about cookie boxes, don’t you think?
+There’s something magical about Christmas cookie box, don’t you think?

-All these little treasures hidden inside a box.
+All these little treasures are hidden inside a box.
 You automatically look for your favorite.
-And you keep an eye on it, because you don’t want anyone stealing it.
+And you keep an eye on it because you don’t want anyone stealing it.

 So, which one is your fave?

-I love making cookie boxes to give to my favorite people or to serve after Christmas dinner.
+I love making Christmas cookie box to give to my favorite people or to serve after Christmas dinner.
 But making so many different types of cookie can be overwhelming.